 The U.S. National Coordinator for the OECD Test Guidelines Programme, an ex officio member of ICCVAM, solicits and collates U.S. comments on draft test guidelines and other documents of the Test Guidelines Programme.
-The National Coordinator represents the United States at the annual meeting of the Working Group of National Coordinators and in other test guideline development activities.
-Beginning in 2018, one or more ICCVAM subject matter experts have joined the U.S. National Coordinator has been joined at this meeting by one or more ICCVAM members who are subject matter experts in topics planned for discussion at the meeting.
+The National Coordinator represents the United States at the Working Group of National Coordinators annual meeting and in other test guideline development activities.
+Beginning in 2018, one or more ICCVAM subject matter experts have joined the U.S. National Coordinator at the meeting.

 Ongoing Activities and Documents Under Review